 The Orford Golf Club is directly opposite Raspins Beach on the Tasman Highway, the road leading from Orford to Triabunna.
 The golf course was once a farm owned by George and Miriam Raspin; their homestead now the clubhouse.
 Raspins Beach was originally known as North Beach but renamed to honour its farming neighbours, who sold the land in 1957.
 Visitors looking for a round of golf in Tasmania can play the course in Orford.
-Affiliate members will pay $20-00 green fees per adult ($10-00 per junior) for 18 holes.
+Affiliate members will pay $20-00 green fees per adult ($10-00 per junior) for 18 holes…. at time of writing.

 Golf must be quite popular in the region, with another course marked on the map just a little further north of Orford.
 A Google search pegged the Solis Golf Course as “an 18-hole golf course designed by Greg Norman”.
 Apparently it was first touted in 2003; construction supposedly began in 2007 and was expected to take ten years to complete.
 However, the phrases “in limbo” and “past revival” were bandied around in online newspaper reports about the project.
 So who knows… we can’t confirm or deny its existence.
 Obviously we’ll have to venture into Louisville Point next time to see for ourselves.